swellstores/swell-js/README.md

 #### Retrieve a subscription by ID

-Get a single subscription by ID.
+Return a single subscription by ID.

 ```javascript
 await swell.subscriptions.get(id);